All Episodes

 Those people of success and achievement and accomplishment.

-People in those categories in those groups now represent what's considered threatening.
+People in those categories, in those groups, now represent what's considered threatening.

 They're now the targets of our society, not the people responsible for the moral failing, not the people responsible for the lowering of standards, both in the new norm economically, the unemployment number, and culturally as well.

-But if you succeed, you have a good income, if you are improving your quality of life and your family, you have become what is threatening in our society, and you are the one that has to be dealt with.
+But if you succeed, if you have a good income, if you are improving your quality of life and your family, you have become what is threatening in our society.

 You somehow have to be gotten even with.